 The mechanics of accumulating wealth are simple - spend less than you earn and invest the difference well.

-The psychology of investing is hard - a whole branch of economics called behavioural finance concerns itself with the interaction of psychology and investing.
+There is a whole branch of economics called behavioural finance that concerns itself with the interaction of psychology and investing.

 A report by Dalbar, Inc, an American research company, puts it this way:

 "Investment return is far more dependent on investor behaviour than on fund performance.
 Mutual fund (investment fund) investors who hold their investments are more successful than those that time the market."